viewyonder/zero2zed/README.md

 ### 2 Settings

+> [!NOTE] TODO
+> Talk about Zed/global vs project settings (and language settings?)

 Zed settings on the Mac are in a $user/.config/zed directory.
 In settings.json, you can do your settings.

 > For n00bs this means you don't have a hateful UI wizard to edit your settings.. if you go to Zed > Settings > Open Settings... it just opens your settings.json in Zed.
 Edit the file.
 Save it.
 Changes are automagically applied. *Tidy!*

 This is worth repeating for n00bs, because I think this is one of Zed's northstars to be simple, efficent, and fast: once you change a setting, it's automatigically refreshed in the Zed app.
 You don't have to "reload" or "restart" or "try turning it off and on again".

-*No need to force an unexpected reboot... :smiley:*
+*No need to force an unexpected reboot...* :smiley:

 ![IT Crowd no need to force an unexpected reboo](images/itcrowd_force_unexpected_reboot.webp)